 Aarhus University Seal

-This course is offered each Spring semester by the Department of Electrical and Computer Engineering at Aarhus University, as part of its comprehensive Photonics Teaching Program.
+This course is offered each Spring semester by the Department of Electrical and Computer Engineering at Aarhus University as part of our Photonics Teaching Program.

 Overview

-Watch a brief introduction to the course in this 1-minute video: MP4
+Watch a 1-minute introduction to the course: MP4

 Purpose of the course